mikecokina/elisa/README.rst

     if __name__ == '__main__':
         main()

-:note: initial value are same as in case of least squares method base code demostration
+:note: initial value are same as in case of least squares method base code demonstration

-Corner plot of `mcmc` result for such approach is in figure bellow
+Corner plot of `mcmc` result for such approach is in figure bellow (mozno by si este mohol dodat obrazok s nafitovanymi krivkami)

 .. image:: ./docs/source/_static/readme/mcmc_lc_corner.svg
   :width: 95%